 To run an application from the Launcher (or cause an already-running application to appear), just click on the application's icon.
-Running applications will have one or more triangles on the left side of its icon, indicating the number of application windows open for this application.
-The application in the foreground (meaning on top of all other open application windows) has a white triangle on the right side of its icon.
+Running applications will have one or more triangles on the left side of the icon, indicating the number of application windows open for this application.
+The application in the foreground (meaning on top of all other open application windows) is indicated by a single white triangle on the right side of its icon.
 You can also run an application through the Dash.
 We will talk about the Dash, in the The Dash section.